jmservera/blog/content/posts/004-reconectar-la-wifi-automaticamente-en-raspbian.en.md

 draft = false
 +++

-At home, we have been connecting the plants, lights, doors, the TV, air conditioning, and even Higgs, our pet rabbit, but this last thing will be another post.
+At home, we have been connecting the garden, lights, doors, the TV, air conditioner, and even Higgs, our pet rabbit, but this last thing will be another post.
 We have a large variety of devices and sensors, with several Raspberry Pi 2 among them, connected to the WiFi network.
 Many times we have had to manually reboot the Raspis after a network connection outage because it looks like dhcpcd does not manage this situation.

 After looking for a solution and finding some more or less complex solutions, my favorite one, for its simplicity, is this proposal by [Alex Bain](http://alexba.in/blog/2015/01/14/automatically-reconnecting-wifi-on-a-raspberrypi/).
 So, I have adapted it to work with the distro I'm currently using, which is Raspbian Buster.